winlaithandar/My-Pizza.com-App/README.md

 # My-Pizza.com-App
 My Pizza.com app is a online pizza delivery app for ordering pizza.
-Function
+Functions-
   - Users can create account/ Register
   - Sign in/ Sign Out
   - Views new menus
   - Display pizza menus
   - Read details of pizza
   - Add to cart
   - Check out
   - Location accessing
   - Track delivery
   - Vibrate when order arrive
   - Views weekly deals
   - User Settings

 This pizza app is for the purpose of android application development module assignment.